Keon-Jukes/Keon-Jukes/README.md

  I'm a fullstack software engineer, currently focusing more on frontend development, and I enjoy working on innovative projects.

- - 🌱 I’m currently learning more about React Three Fiber to add 3D animations to my websites
+ - 🌱 I’m currently learning more about React Three Fiber to add 3D animations to my projects.
  - ⚡ Fun fact: I've created and deployed multiple Amazon Alexa and Google Home voice apps being used daily
  - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/keonjukes "Contact me")